Professional News, Artist Statement, and Artist Biography

 I paint using conductive paintbrushes and styluses on an electronic touchscreen.
 I prefer digital art for very pragmatic reasons: I am disabled and typically paint lying down.
 Unlike wet paint, with digital paint there is no way to spill the liquid.

-Melissa Milton is a former attorney who began creating art late in life after becoming disabled by an inherited neurological disorder.
+Melissa Milton is a former attorney who began creating art late in life after becoming disabled by a neurological disorder.
 She mostly paints while lying down due to physical limits with standing up and sitting up.
-The neurological disorder, Dysautonomia (POTS & NCS), basically involves one's nervous system giving incorrect instructions to one's body, especially the circulatory system.
+The neurological disorder, Dysautonomia (subtype NCS), basically involves one's nervous system giving incorrect instructions to one's body, especially the circulatory system.
 The body’s circulatory system no longer copes well with the effects of gravity.
 This has not only heavily influenced her art, it has been the very reason for its existence.

 Although she is limited in her movements on land, Melissa moves about quite well in the low gravity environment of water.
 She therefore spends a lot of time in water.
 The daily hours spent moving about freely in water have played a large role in influencing her art.
 Water is her freedom.
 The figures or objects in her artwork often glide about effortlessly with water’s weightlessness and fluidity.
 The paint layers are themselves often translucent like water.